Coexistence in preferential attachment networks: Introduction

-A major challenge in understanding complex networks is the interplay between the evolution of the network and the dynamical features of processes on the network.
-Almost all networks we know evolve dynamically: the citation graph grows every day with new papers being published, friendships are created and broken every minute, webpages and links between them are born and destroyed every second, and actin filaments of the cytoskeleton assemble and disassemble every millisecond to facilitate cell motion.
-The changes in network structure are closely related to changes in the features or content of individual nodes, and the processes on these nodes.
-For example, the content of a Facebook page is correlated with the friendship dynamics, the changing content of webpages influences the creation and destruction of links, and the connectivity of neurons is influenced by their utilization.
+A major challenge in complex networks is understanding the interplay between the evolution of the network and the dynamical processes that take place on it.
+Many networks evolve dynamically, e.g., the citation graph grows every day with new papers being published, and friendships are created and broken every minute.
+The changes in network structure are closely related to the processes on these nodes, e.g., the content of a Facebook page is correlated with the friendship dynamics.

-The network structure of many complex networks is well understood since the work of Barab\'asi and Albert~\cite{barabasi1999emergence}, who showed that the network topology arising in these real-world networks is a consequence of two generic mechanisms: growth and preferential attachment.
-Subsequently many studies have underlined the universality of this network topology, confirming its relevance.
-However, to understand the behavior of complex systems, it is not enough to understand the underlying network structure.
-To quote Barab\'asi~\cite{barabasi2009scale}, ``To make progress in this direction, we need to tackle the next frontier, which is to understand the dynamics of the processes that take place on networks.''

-Indeed, we argue that the only way to truly understand dynamical processes on networks is to consider them together with the network evolution dynamics.
-In the past decade there have been many studies on processes on networks~\cite{barrat2008dynamical}, e.g., epidemic spreading~\cite{pastor2001epidemic}, evolutionary games~\cite{ohtsuki2006simple}, and information cascades~\cite{watts2002simple}.
-However, all of these considered the network as fixed, and then studied the process of interest on this static graph.
+In the past fifteen years there have been many studies on processes on networks~\cite{barrat2008dynamical}, e.g., epidemic spreading~\cite{pastor2001epidemic}, evolutionary games~\cite{ohtsuki2006simple}, and information cascades~\cite{watts2002simple}.
+However, most considered the network as fixed, and then studied the process of interest on static graphs.
 This static viewpoint hides the fact that the networks and the processes on them \emph{coevolve}.
-Although the study of such coevolution was initiated over a decade ago~\cite{skyrms2000dynamic}, only recently is it starting to be explored in greater depth (see~\cite{gross2008adaptive,holme2012temporal} and references therein), and thus many questions still remain.
-In particular, in the context of product adoption on networks, there is yet no clear explanation of the phenomena of coexistence of competing products.
+Although the study of such coevolution was initiated over a decade ago~\cite{skyrms2000dynamic}, it is only recently beginning to be explored in greater depth (see~\cite{gross2008adaptive,holme2012temporal} and references therein), and thus many questions still remain.
+In particular, in the context of type adoption on networks, an important open problem is to understand the phenomenon of coexistence of competing types.